OmniLayer/omni-devops/README.md

 # Omniwallet, OmniEngine, and Master Core Devops

-**This repository is years out of date and needs a major overhaul/update before it is useful**
+**This repository is unmaintained and years out of date.
+It needs a major overhaul/update before it is useful again**

-See Issue #10
+We are looking for a new maintainer, if you think you can help, please see https://github.com/OmniLayer/omni-devops/issues/10.

 Deployment and management scripts for the new Master Core-based Omniwallet.